stabilaprotocol/documentation-en/docs/introduction/overview.md

 Download fast deployment script, run the script according to different types of node. please refer to [Node Fast Deployment](https://github.com/stabilaprotocol/stabila-deployment#deployment-of-soliditynode-on-the-one-host)

-## 4.6 MainNet, TestNet, PrivateNet
+## 4.6 MainNet, PrivateNet

-MainNet, TestNet, PrivateNet all use the same code, only the node start configuration varies.
+MainNet, PrivateNet all use the same code, only the node start configuration varies.

 ### 4.6.1 MainNet